-Because actuarial planning is long term, it is useful to see hosw the assumed investment rate of return has followed actual experience over time.
-The chart below shows the rate of return on an actuarial basis compared to the actual market value investment return for the last two years.
+Because actuarial planning is long term, it is useful to see how the assumed investment rate of return has followed actual experience over time.
+The chart below shows the rate of return on an actuarial basis compared to the actual market value investment return for the last four years, including the average over that time period.